 Treatment for Provigil withdrawal, whether it is completed as an inpatient or as an outpatient, will help you to stay clean and find effective ways of dealing with cravings and Modafinil side effects.
 Whether you benefit from supervision or freedom, there is an ideal program to efficiently detox and overcome Modafinil.

 Once detox from Modafinil is completed, it is essential to stay on track with your recovery.
 For many Modafinil addicts, cravings for the drug will continue to a lesser degree and therefore still be an issue.
 This is why it is important to have techniques for dealing with cravings, as well as still attending therapy sessions.
 These sessions and techniques will help an individual to stay on track after their detox is complete, giving them for of a chance of staying sober.
 It is vital that you keep attending these sessions.
 If you do, life after Modafinil addiction will continue to improve, and you will feel the health benefits, especially neurologically.

-If you are experiencing Modafinil withdrawal symptoms and you do not have the medical help you need then call our hotline at (888)-459-5511.
-We will aim to help you find a treatment center and program that is suited to your needs, to give you the care you desire.
+If one is experiencing Modafinil withdrawal symptoms and needs medical help call our hotline at (888)-459-5511.
+We will aim to help to find a treatment center and program that is suited to patient’s needs.

 Where do calls go